Ethnobotany: Development and application in modern science

 The first individual to study the emic perspective of the plant world was a German physician working in Sarajevo at the end of the 19th century: Leopold Glück.
 His published work on traditional medical uses of plants done by rural people in Bosnia (1896) has to be considered the first modern ethnobotanical work.

 Other scholars analyzed uses of plants under an indigenous/local perspective in the 20th century: Matilda Coxe Stevenson, Zuni plants (1915); Frank Cushing, Zuni foods (1920); Keewaydinoquay Peschel, Anishinaabe fungi (1998), and the team approach of Wilfred Robbins, John Peabody Harrington, and Barbara Freire-Marreco, Tewa pueblo plants (1916).

-In the beginning, ethonobotanical specimens and studies were not very reliable and sometimes not helpful.
+In the beginning, ethnobotanical specimens and studies were not very reliable and sometimes not helpful.
 This is because the botanists and the anthropologists did not always collaborate in their work.
 The botanists focused on identifying species and how the plants were used instead of concentrating upon how plants fit into people's lives.
 On the other hand, anthropologists were interested in the cultural role of plants and treated other scientific aspects superficially.
 In the early 20th century, botanists and anthropologists better collaborated and the collection of reliable, detailed cross-disciplinary data began.

 Beginning in the 20th century, the field of ethnobotany experienced a shift from the raw compilation of data to a greater methodological and conceptual reorientation.
 This is also the beginning of academic ethnobotany.
 The so-called "father" of this discipline is Richard Evans Schultes, even though he did not actually coin the term "ethnobotany".
 Today the field of ethnobotany requires a variety of skills: botanical training for the identification and preservation of plant specimens; anthropological training to understand the cultural concepts around the perception of plants; linguistic training, at least enough to transcribe local terms and understand native morphology, syntax, and semantics.

 Mark Plotkin, who studied at Harvard University, the Yale School of Forestry and Tufts University, has contributed a number of books on ethnobotany.
 He completed a handbook for the Tirio people of Suriname detailing their medicinal plants; Tales of a Shaman's Apprentice (1994); The Shaman's Apprentice, a children's book with Lynne Cherry (1998); and Medicine Quest: In Search of Nature's Healing Secrets (2000).